navyblueyes/Udemy-React-Typescript/notes/Using TypeScript with React by Dmytro Danylov.md

                             1. ![](img/c02s14.22.jpg)
                             1. `state` error is due to `state` possibly being `undefined`
                                 1. ![](img/c02s14.23.jpg)
-                            1. FIX... type check and
+                            1. FIX... type check with an `if` statement
+                                1.

 </details>